nodejs/wiki-archive/Troubleshooting-installation.md

+If you encounter the following error on linux:

+    error: could not configure a cxx compiler!

+Run:

+    sudo aptitude install build-essential

-if you have trouble building with the directions given try this (mac & maybe linux/bsd)
+If you have trouble building with the directions given try this (mac & maybe linux/bsd)

 in the root directory of the source code: